Allyson Felix: Pregnancy emergency

 Felix reduced her racing schedule in 2018, stating: "In the 19 years that I've been running track, I've never taken a break.
 Never had a year where I took it easy.
 Now that this is kind of a year without a championship, I've had to force myself to have a different approach because my goal is 2020.
 So, if you guys don't see me at as many of the races as I usually run, don't worry.
 I'm fine.
 I'm just challenging myself to be smarter."
 Later in December 2018, Felix revealed her difficult pregnancy story to espnW.
 During her 32nd-week pregnancy checkup, doctors discovered that Felix had developed pre-eclampsia, a condition that is disproportionately prevalent in African-American women and is marked by high blood pressure along with potentially harmful childbirth effects.
 With the baby's heart rate steadily decreasing, Felix had to deliver her premature daughter via emergency C-section within 48 hours.
-Motivated by her life-threatening experience, Felix testified before the United States House Committee on Ways and Means on the topic of the black maternal mortality crisis: “Research shows that racial bias in our maternal health care system includes things like providers spending less time with Black mothers, underestimating the pain of their Black patients, ignoring symptoms and dismissing complaints.”
+Motivated by her life-threatening experience, Felix testified before the United States House Committee on Ways and Means on the topic of the black maternal mortality crisis: "Research shows that racial bias in our maternal health care system includes things like providers spending less time with Black mothers, underestimating the pain of their Black patients, ignoring symptoms and dismissing complaints."

 Nike controversy

-The new mom furthered her maternal advocacy work in May 2019 by penning an op-ed for The New York Times, accusing her longtime sponsor Nike of refusing to guarantee salary protections for female athletes in the months following pregnancy.
+Felix furthered her maternal advocacy work in May 2019 by penning an op-ed for The New York Times, accusing her longtime sponsor Nike of refusing to guarantee salary protections for female athletes in the months following pregnancy.
 Her story underscored the earlier allegations made by her former Nike teammates Alysia Montaño and Kara Goucher regarding their pregnancy disputes with the sportswear company.
 In the article, Felix explained that after her contract ended in December 2017, she and Nike negotiated for a contract renewal.
 Planning to start a family in 2018, Felix asked Nike for written financial security, in case her performance yielded subpar results while recovering from childbirth; the negotiators declined after already offering a 70 percent pay cut in this contract proposal.
 Soon after, Felix left and signed a clothing sponsorship deal with the Gap Inc.–owned apparel company Athleta in July 2019, becoming their first sponsored athlete.
 Following the public controversy, Nike altered their maternal policy in August 2019, promising to not apply any performance-related salary reductions for 18 consecutive months, starting eight months before the due date.
 During this period, the sportswear company would also not float the possibility of termination if the athlete chooses to not race due to pregnancy.